 The most effective test for hair porosity is without doubt the spray test.
 Make sure to start with clean, product-free hair (no leave-in products, neither conditioners nor stylers).
 Spray some water on a strand of hair and observe its behaviour:

 - If the water forms lots of little droplets on the hair surface without sinking in, you have low porosity hair.

 - If the water forms some little droplets, but sinks in easily afterwards, you have medium porosity hair.

 - If the water instantly sinks into the hair, you have high porosity hair.

 We are a gourmet haircare brand that specializes in curly, wavy, and coily hair.
-We created our range of curl loving products in partnership with trichologists, curly hair stylists, and curly influencers.
-We combine kitchen cupboard staple with yummy natural ingredients to create formulas, shampoos, leave-in conditioners, & temporary color that really work for all your curly needs.
+We created our range of curl loving products in partnership with trichologists, curly hair stylists and curly influencers to bring you the best performing products on the market.
+We combine kitchen cupboard staple with naturally-derived ingredients to create shampoos, scalp care and temporary color that really work for all your curly needs.